View Related Sites

 You cannot register yourself for STEP – you must be registered by a STEP centre.

 Yes, you can withdraw your entry for the test.
 Your Exams Officer will need to do this for you.
-Your entry can only be withdrawn until Friday 11 May 2018.
-If your entry is withdrawn by 11 May, your standard entry fee will be refunded.
-Late entry fees are not refunded.
+Entries for STEP 2 can only be withdrawn until Wednesday 7 June 2023 and for STEP 3 entries can only be withdrawn until Tuesday 20 June.
+If your entries are withdrawn by these dates your registration fee will be refunded.

 Access Arrangements are available if you have a disability or special requirement, and are entitled to support for other exams.